Top of page logo

 Sleeping Tarsier at Tarsier Reserve of Bohol.

 The Philippines Tarsier – known locally as “mawumag” is a tiny, nocturnal primate with huge eyes and elongated fingers.
-They are extremely cute and charismatic little dudes.
-The easiest way to see them is by visiting the Tarsier Sanctuary (about ninety minutes drive from Panglao) – where you can easily get within a few feet of many sleeping tarsiers.
+The easiest way to see them is by visiting the Tarsier Sanctuary (about ninety minutes drive from Panglao) – where you can easily get within a few feet of many tarsiers whom are supposed to be sleeping.

-Personally I didn’t much care for this experience – as an observer you form part of an ever moving train of many obnoxious tourists who often ignore the signs to be quiet (the tarsiers are trying to sleep damnit!) and desperately clammer to take a photo of every last one, yet never to really bother to look at them with their own eyes.
-I actually left after five minutes.
+Honestly, I actually found this whole charade to be a really disappointing and actually quite depressing experience.
+As an observer you form part of an ever moving train of obnoxious tourists who generally ignore the signs to be quiet and desperately clammer to take a photo of every last tarsier, even clicking their fingers and hissing to try and make them open their eyes.
+After 5 minutes, I left in disgust.

 Sleeping Tarsier at Tarsier Reserve of Bohol.